-Antipersonnel landmines are explosive devices designed to injure or kill people.
-They lie dormant for years and even decades under, on or near the ground until a person or animal triggers their detonating mechanism.
-Antipersonnel mines cannot be aimed: they indiscriminately kill or injure civilians, soldiers, peacekeepers and aid workers alike.
+Antipersonnel landmines are explosive devices designed to be detonated by the presence, proximity or contact of a person.
+Placed under or on the ground, they can lie dormant for years and even decades until a person or animal triggers their detonating mechanism.

-Made of plastic, metal or other materials, they contain explosives and some contain pieces of shrapnel.
-They can be activated by direct pressure from above, by pressure put on a wire or filament attached to a pull switch, by a radio signal or other remote firing method, or even simply by the proximity of a person within a predetermined distance.
+Made of plastic, metal or other materials, they contain explosives and sometimes pieces of metal or other objects meant to cause additional injury.
+They can be activated by direct pressure from above, by pressure put on a wire or filament attached to a pull switch, or even simply by the proximity of a person within a predetermined distance.

-Stepping on a blast antipersonnel mine will invariably cause foot and leg injuries, and secondary infections usually resulting in amputation.
+Stepping on a blast antipersonnel mine will invariably cause severe foot and leg injuries, and secondary infections usually resulting in amputation.
 Fragmentation mines project hundreds of metal fragments, showering the victim with deep wounds.
-Bounding fragmentation mines are more powerful versions: they spring up about 1 meter and then explode, firing metal fragments to a large radius.
+Bounding fragmentation mines are more powerful versions: they spring up about 1 meter and then explode, firing metal fragments to a large radius at waist height.

 The Mine Ban Treaty defines an antipersonnel mine as: "a mine designed to be exploded by the presence, proximity or contact of a person and that will incapacitate, injure or kill one or more persons."
 (Article 2.1)

-Nobody knows how many mines are in the ground.
-But the actual number is less important than their impact: it can take only two or three mines or the mere suspicion of their presence to render a patch of land unusable.
+Nobody knows how many mines are in the ground worldwide.
+But the actual number is less important than their impact: it can take only a few mines or the mere suspicion of their presence to render a patch of land unusable.